 Adultery can be devastating to a marriage.
 In some states, a spouse who commits adultery during the marriage isn't eligible to receive alimony.
-In these states, if you're responsible for breaking up the marriage by cheating, you lose the right to be financially supported after divorce.
+In these states, if you're responsible for breaking up the marriage by cheating, you lose the right to receive financial support from your spouse after the divorce.

-If you're going through a divorce as a result of adultery, you may be wondering whether infidelity in your marriage changes you or your spouse's right to alimony in Montana.
-This article explains some of the basics of alimony in Montana and the effects that adultery has in a divorce.
+If you're going through a divorce resulting from adultery, you might be wondering whether it will affect your or your spouse's right to alimony in Montana.
+This article explains some of the basics of alimony in Montana and how adultery might impact your award in a divorce.

-For a Montana court to award alimony, the court has to decide that a spouse doesn't have enough property or funds to pay for reasonable needs.
+For a Montana court to award alimony, the court must decide that a spouse doesn't have enough property or funds to pay for reasonable needs.
 The court also has to find that the spouse can't work or has childcare duties that would make it inappropriate to work.
 (Mont.
 Code Ann. § 40-4-203(1) (2021).)

 Courts usually order a paying spouse to pay alimony in monthly amounts, called "periodic alimony."
-However, depending on the circumstances of your case, the judge may order you to pay in a lump sum, or by transferring property.
+However, depending on the circumstances of your case, the judge may order you to pay in a lump sum or by transferring property.
 Alimony can be permanent, lasting until the supported spouse dies or remarries, or temporary, lasting a certain period of time, or until some event happens, such as the supporting spouse completing school or getting a job.

 Courts consider the following factors when deciding whether to award alimony:

-Montana law states that a husband and wife owe each other mutual respect and fidelity.
-Being unfaithful to your spouse is breaking the contract of marriage.
-Cheating on a spouse, however, doesn't make you ineligible to receive alimony in a divorce or separation in Montana.
-Montana law says that courts can't consider any marital misconduct when determining alimony.
+Montana law states that spouses owe each other mutual respect and fidelity.
+Therefore, being unfaithful to your spouse is breaking the contract of marriage.
+However, cheating on a spouse doesn't make you ineligible to receive alimony in a divorce or separation in Montana.
+On the contrary, Montana law states explicitly that courts can't consider any marital misconduct when determining alimony.
 (Mont.
 Code Ann. § 40-4-203(2) (2021).)

-Montana law is clear that adultery, and other misconduct during the marriage, does not affect alimony.
+Montana law is clear that adultery and other types of marital misconduct do not affect alimony.
 Adultery also usually does not affect the court's property division during a divorce or separation.

-However, the court may consider any money spent on an affair during the marriage when deciding how to divide the couple's property, but won't award a cheating spouse less property for the affair itself.
-Montana courts also don’t consider adultery when deciding custody and visitation of children.
+However, the court may consider any money spent on an affair during the marriage when deciding how to divide the couple's property.
+Still, it won't award a cheating spouse less property for the affair itself.

-To read the full text of the law on alimony in Montana, see the Montana Code Annotated, §40-4-203.
+To read the full text of Montana's alimony law, see Montana Code Annotated section 40-4-203.